 This project ran up against the opposition of some anthropologists and various members of the Moqoit indigenous community, who, as traditional custodians, did not all agree to its loan.
 Some felt that where nature had positioned the meteorite, there it should stay forever, according to a view of natural and cultural heritage and patrimonial rights.
 The opponents were surely also motivated by other valid social and political struggles-the fraught and violent history of the past generalized theft of indigenous lives, lands, and cultures during the colonial period and up to today in many parts of the world.
-Certain very legitimate rights conflicted with the imagination of the temporary togetherness that the meteorite in Kassel intended to create, and the project was abandoned, both by the artists and by documenta, whose aspirations were not those of dividing people, but rather of bringing people together through this object.
+Certain very legitimate rights conflicted with the imagination of the temporary togetherness that the meteorite in Kassel intended to create, and the project of shipping the meteorite to Kassel for dOCUMENTA (13) was interrupted, both by the artists and by documenta, whose aspirations were not those of dividing people, but rather of bringing people together through this object.

-And what if we asked ourselves, beyond this irresolvable contradiction, what was to see things from the position of the meteorite?
+And what if we asked ourselves, beyond this irresolvable contradiction, what it was to see things from the position of the meteorite?
 It had traveled through vertiginous space before landing on Earth and settling.
 Would it have wished to go on this further journey?
 Does it have any rights, and if so, how can they be exercised?
 Can it ask to be buried again, as some of the Moqoit argue, or would it have enjoyed a short trip to an art exhibition, rather than a science or world's fair?
-What shift in its inner life would its being emplaced temporarily in Kassel have brought-being in one place, Kassel, and not in another place, for example Argentina?
+What shift in its inner life would its being emplaced temporarily in Kassel have brought-being in one place, Kassel, and not in another place, for example, Argentina?
 What is this displaced position, generated by the perception of a simultaneous being in different spaces, where the collapse of time and distance provokes a new sense of what it means to be always in one place, and not in another place?
-A meteorite on earth is arrested motion through space by definition, it is what remains of a collision.
-What kind of collision does the proposped motion to Kassel and arrest of that motion by the claims of place produce for documenta?
-What kind of cosmic dust links Argentina and Kassel in this continue our destiny, it will constitute a new point of departure toward the mystery of Being."

-collision of absence, or absent collision?
+A meteorite on Earth is, by definition, arrested motion through space, it is what remains of a collision.
+What kind of collision does the proposed motion to Kassel and arrest of that motion by the claims of place produce for documenta?
+What kind of cosmic dust links Argentina and Kassel in this collision of absence, or absent collision?

-ii. to intend
+ii to intend